Table of Contents

 Skoove offers personalized lessons for beginners to teach you how to play the piano at your convenience.
 Whenever you find some spare time, you can put it to good use by opening the app and completing a lesson.

 As you play the keys, Skoove listens to the music you are making using your device’s microphone.
-If you have a digital piano or keyboard, you can even plug it in to your computer to practice silently.
+If you have a digital piano or keyboard, you can even plug it in to your iOS or Android device to practice silently.
 Skoove analyzes your performance and gives you real-time feedback to help improve your playing skills.
 It tells you which parts sound good and which parts you need to work on.
 Whether it is your timing or your positioning that needs improvement, Skoove will tell you by analyzing your performance in real time – just like a human tutor!

 Visit the FAQ page to check which piano they recommend from their partners.
 Also, check out